jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 ### Function parameters

 A function **parameter** is information that is passed into a function, for example, in our function above we passed in the parameters `x` and `y`.
 The code within a function only knows about the information passed into it via its input parameters and any **global variables** that are declared outside of all functions.
-Lets write a function that converts an angle in degrees to radians
+Let's write a function that converts an angle in degrees to radians

 ```cpp
 float radians(const float angle)